brettz9/asyouwish/README.md

 # asyouwish

+***Note: To the extent this add-on can be salvaged, some work is underway in a branch of [WebAppFind](https://github.com/brettz9/webappfind) to restore this functionality.
+If it is decided not to be included, it may be moved back to this repository.***

 ***Important note: This project is no longer functional in the latest Firefox versions.
 If someone is capable of addressing the complex JavaScript issues in Firefox as per [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=823811)